pedrobrazao/azure-blob-proxy/README.md

 # Azure Blob Proxy

-This repository offers a proxy web application which makes easy to access an Azure Blob Storage account using Shared Access Key and exposing its features over a simplified REST API.
+Proxy web application to expose Azure Blob Storage features over a simplified REST API.

+> IMPORTANT!
+This application doesn't implement any authentication or any access control and it MUST be deployed under a private network or behind a firewall.

 ## Requirements